Charles Ponzi: Early life

-Charles Ponzi was born in Lugo, Emilia-Romagna, on March 3, 1882.
+Charles Ponzi was born in Lugo, Emilia-Romagna, Kingdom of Italy on March 3, 1882.
 He told The New York Times he had come from a family in Parma.
-Ponzi's ancestors had been well-to-do, and his mother continued to use the title "donna", but the family had subsequently fallen upon hard times and had little money.
+Ponzi's ancestors had been well-to-do, and his mother continued to use the title "donna", but the family had subsequently fallen upon difficult times and had little money.
 Ponzi took a job as a postal worker early on, but soon was accepted into the University of Rome La Sapienza.
 His richer friends considered the university a "four-year vacation", and he was inclined to follow them around to bars, cafés, and the opera.
-This resulted in Ponzi's spending all his money, and four years later he was broke and without a degree.
-During this time, a number of Italian boys were migrating to the U.S. and returning to Italy as rich people.
-Ponzi's family encouraged him to do the same, thereby returning his family to its lost glory.
+This resulted in Ponzi spending all his money, and four years later he was broke and without a degree.
+During this time, a number of Italian boys were migrating to the U.S. and returning to Italy as wealthy individuals.
+Ponzi's family encouraged him to do the same, with the intention of returning his family to its former socio-economic status.